fingerprintjs/flow-cloudflare-worker/contributing.md

     ```
    > Note: After making changes to the instrumentor code, you need to **reload** the browser page to see the changes.

+   > Note: In your terminal you might see the following warning:  `The public directory feature may not work correctly`.
+This is expected behavior, as the instrumentor artifact is output to the public directory, from which the worker imports it.

 3. **Start the worker:**
    This command starts the Cloudflare Worker in development mode.
 The worker will proxy requests to the React SPA and inject the necessary scripts.